vidjil/vidjil/doc/quality.md

 ## Tracking issues

-Both bug reports and features requests are followed on our public bugtracker, <http://gitlab.vidjil.org>.
+Both bug reports and feature requests are followed on our public bugtracker, <http://gitlab.vidjil.org>.

  - Most issues are public.
 Issues with confidential content, including support for the members, are limited to the core developer team.